BlogOverview

 Practical Knowledge Organisational Development

-10 tips for a constructive culture of fault tolerance.
+Managing director knowledge: 9 tips for a constructive culture of fault tolerance

 Of course, there are errors whose effects lead to very great and irreparable damage.
 We think of the catastrophe in Tchernobyl, train accidents caused by faulty switch settings, surgical errors in hospitals that lead to permanent health restrictions or even death.
 Measured against the total number of errors, however, this is the significantly smaller part.

-Therefore, our attitude towards mistakes should change.
+Our attitude towards mistakes should therefore change.
 Mistakes are important experiences.
 They are part of growth, an important element of development processes.
 Without mistakes, there is no innovation.
-Several innovations have come about by chance through mistakes.
-Examples are:

 • Post-it's by Spencer Silver